WANGMuyang/orbslam-windows/README.md

 14. d:\code\visual-slam\thirdparty\g2o\g2o\core\matrix_operations.h(51): fatal error C1001: An internal error has occurred in the compiler.
-Change it according to https://github.com/RainerKuemmerle/g2o/issues/91
+Change it according to https://github.com/RainerKuemmerle/g2o/issues/91 But Failed
+- Copy and replace file from https://github.com/RainerKuemmerle/g2o/blob/master/g2o/core/matrix_operations.h
+- VectorX not defined.
+Found it defined as VectorXd in newest version, change it to vectorXd -Too many errors.
+Decided to compile the newest version of G2O.
 I had to disable warnings in Orb Slam because otherwise there were so many they crashed visual studio.
 You will still see a few but not very many

 - Right click on the ORB_SLAM2 project (NOT ALL_BUILD) and click Build